-Short term cryptocurrency traders are feeling the pinch of the bearish market.
-People who invested in bitcoins or ethereum in early January are yet to make meaningful profits.
-Across the cryptocurrency industry, very few altcoins have not dropped in prices in the last three months.
+Short-term cryptocurrency traders are feeling the pinch of the bearish market.
+People who invested in bitcoins or Ethereum in early January are yet to make meaningful profits.
+Across the cryptocurrency industry, very few altcoins have not dropped in price in the last three months.

 The only investors who are not so much worse off, are long-term traders with no plans to dump their funds any time soon.
 Investors who had plans to make profits off cryptocurrency in the first quarter of the year will now have to wait longer.

 - ICO Investments

 The bearish market has had a real effect on ICOs.
 Ethereum is the most used coin by ICO startups.
 The Ethereum platform allows startups to build decentralized applications and use smart contracts to execute trades.
 However, as Ethereum’s prices go down, some startups have run to Ethereum’s competition.

 On the upside, the bearish market has reduced the number of traders who buy to dump their coins soon afterward.
 The current crop of traders is only interested in investing for the long term, and this will help reduce fluctuations as well.
 Market liquidity may be low at the moment, but soon there will be a balance of trades, and fluctuation will be lower than it was several weeks ago.